Ante Pavelić: Political rise

 As the most radical politician of the Croatian Bloc, Pavelić sought opportunities to internationalize the "Croatian question" and highlight Yugoslavia's unsustainability.
 In December 1927, Pavelić defended four Macedonian students in Skopje who were accused of belonging to the Macedonian Youth Secret Revolutionary Organization founded by Ivan Mihailov.
 During the trial, Pavelić accused the court of setting them up and stressed the right to self-determination.
 This trial received public attention in Bulgaria and Yugoslavia.

 Following his election as a member of the Croatian Bloc in the 1927 election, Pavelić became his party's liaison with Nikola Pašić.
 He was one of two elected Croatian Bloc candidates alongside Ante Trumbić, one of the key politicians in the creation of a Yugoslav state.
 From 1927 until 1929, he was part of the minuscule delegation of the Party of Rights in the Yugoslav Parliament.

 In 1927, he secretly contacted the fascist dictator of Italy, Benito Mussolini, and presented his separatist ideas to him.
 Pavelić proposed an independent Greater Croatia that should cover the entire historical and ethnic area of the Croats.
 In mid-1928, the leaders of the Croatian Bloc, Trumbić and Pavelić, addressed the Italian consul in Zagreb to gain support for the Croatian struggle against regime of King Alexander.
 On 14 July, they received a positive response, after which Pavelić maintained contact.

 Historian Rory Yeomans claimed that there are indications that Pavelić had been considering the formation of some kind of nationalist insurgency group as early as 1928.
 After the assassination of Croatian politicians in the National Assembly, of which he was an eyewitness, Pavelić joined the Peasant-Democratic Coalition and started to publish a magazine called Hrvatski domobran in which he advocated Croatian independence.
 His political party radicalised after the assassination.
 He found support in the Croatian Rights Republican Youth (Hrvatska pravaška republikanska omladina), a youth wing of the Party of Rights led by Branimir Jelić.
 On 1 October 1928 he founded an armed group with the same name, an act through which he openly called on Croatians to revolt.
 This group trained as part of a legal sport society.
 Yugoslav authorities declared the organization illegal and banned its activities.

 In exile

 Pavelić held the position of the Party of Rights secretary until 1929, the beginning of the 6 January Dictatorship in the Kingdom of Yugoslavia.

 According to Croatian historian Hrvoje Matković, after the King declared his dictatorship Pavelić's house was under constant police watch.

 At this time, Pavelić started to organize the Ustaša (Ustaša – Hrvatski revolucionarni pokret) as an organization with military and conspiratorial principles.
-Its official foundation was 7 January 1929.
+Its official foundation date was 7 January 1929.
 The Ustaša movement was "founded on the principles of racialism and intolerance".

 Because of the threat of arrest, Pavelić escaped during a surveillance lapse and went to Austria on the night of 19/20 January 1929.
 According to Tomasevich, Pavelić left for Vienna to "seek medical aid".